NBC Part 9 Illustrated overview

 Sound Transmission Class (STC) Single-number rating of airborne sound reduction.
 Part 9 requires STC 50 between separate dwelling units and STC 43 between a secondary suite and the primary dwelling.

-Air barrier system Continuous layer controlling air movement through the envelope.
+Air barrier system Continuous layer controlling air movement through the building envelope.
 Polyethylene must conform to CAN/CGSB-51.34-M and be lapped at least 100 mm at all joints.

 Vapour barrier Material with water vapour permeance at or below 60 ng/(Pa·s·m²) (1 perm), installed on the warm side of insulation to prevent condensation within the assembly.

 Flame-spread rating (FSR) Numerical rating of how quickly flame travels across a surface.
-Exits and public corridors are limited to FSR 25 on 90% of the surface area.
+Exits and public corridors (unsprinklered) are limited to FSR 25 on 90% of the surface area.

 Fire blocking Material placed in concealed cavities to stop fire and smoke spread.
 Required in concealed spaces deeper than 25 mm: every 3 m vertically and every 20 m horizontally.

 Emergency egress window A bedroom window sized to allow escape.
-Minimum opening area 0.35 m², no dimension less than 380 mm, sill no more than 1 m above floor, no more than 7 m above grade.
+Minimum opening area 0.35 m², no dimension less than 380 mm, sill no more than 1 m above the floor, no more than 7 m above grade.

 Smoke alarm A detection device required in every dwelling unit, each bedroom, and every storey including the basement.
 Must be interconnected within a unit, with battery backup for at least 7 days and sound pressure of 75 to 110 dBA within the suite.